 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 The two major details were the farm detail and the airfield detail which lasted for years.
 A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 The POWs on the farm detail would have to go to a shed each morning to get tools.
 As they left the shed, the Japanese guards thought it was great fun to hit them over their heads.

 The camp hospital consisted of 30 buildings that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

 On November 1, 1942, the Japanese drew 1500 POW names of men who were being sent to Japan.
 When the names were drawn, the POWs had no idea what was happening.
 Many came to the conclusion on their own that they were being sent to Japan.
-Before they left the camp, each man was given his breakfast, to take with, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
+Before they left the camp, each man was given his breakfast, to take with him, which was a small issue of rice and what the Japanese termed “a large piece of meat.”
 The large piece of meat was two inches square and large next to a piece of meat they usually received at a meal.
 At 3:00 A.M. on November 5, the POWs left the camp and marched to the Barrio of Cabanatuan where a Japanese officer lectured them before they boarded train cars.
 98 POWs were put into each car which allowed them to position themselves so they could move around.
 They remained on the train all day and arrived in Manila at 5:00 P.M.
 After they disembarked, they were marched to Pier 7 where they spent the night sleeping on a concrete floor in a building.

 When they arrived at the barrio according to one source, 98 POWs were put in each car.
 The POWs could move if they worked together.
 They rode the train to Manila and arrived at 5:00 P.M. and marched to Pier 7.
 On the pier, they slept on the floor of a building.
 The next day the POWs boarded what would become known as a hell ship.
 They boarded the Nagato Maru on November 6, at 5:00 P.M.
 The POWs were pushed into the forward hold.
-The hold was 40 feet wide and 50 feet long and the Japanese believed could hold 600 men without a problem.
+The hold was 40 feet wide and 50 feet long and the Japanese believed it could hold 1000 men without a problem.
 In an attempt to get the POWs into the hold the Japanese beat them.
 When the Japanese realized that beating them was not working, they concluded that the hold could not hold 1000 men so 200 to 300 POWs were moved to another hold.
 According to one member of the tank group that was on it, they put 800 POWs in it.
-It was at that time they lowered the number of men in the hold to somewhere between 550 and 560.
+It was at that time they lowered the number of men in the hold to somewhere between 750 and 800.
 This meant that nine men had to share an area that was 4 feet, nine inches, by 6 feet, 2 inches.
-All the holds on the ship were packed with men in the same manner.
+All three holds on the ship were packed with men in the same manner.
 The POWs had barely enough room to sit down if their knees were drawn up under their chins.
 The heat was also unbelievable, so the Japanese allowed small groups of POWs up on the deck at night in shifts, but even this was not organized.
 Meals on the ship consisted of rice and a watery soup but the sickest POWs did not eat.
 The amount of water given to the POWs was almost non-existent.
 With him, were Capt.
 Ruben Schwass, Lt.
 Richard Danca, Lt.
-Tom Savage and Lt.
+Tom Savage, Lt.
 Ben Morin, and Sgt.
 Jack Griswold.

 During the trip, the two boards that were left off the hatch opening for ventilation were put in place at night and a tarp was put over the boards.
 This made the holds hotter.
 The Japanese had set up two latrines for the POWs.
 One was on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious this was not going to work.
 The sick who tried to use the latrines were beaten and kicked by the Japanese for making too much noise passing through the Japanese quarters.
 When they reached the deck, they ended up waiting in line.
 For the extremely ill POWs, the Japanese sent down, into the hold, tubs for the extremely ill to use.
 The sick crawled, rolled, and stumbled to reach the tubs.
 Because the POWs were dehydrated, the POWs urinated frequently.
 In addition, those with dysentery and diarrhea could not make it to the tubs which resulted in the POWs standing into several inches of human waste.
 If they did try to reach the tubs, the men had stepped on the bodies of other POWs.
 If a POW died, his body was pulled from the hold with ropes and thrown into the sea.

 The ship reached Takao, Formosa, on November 11.
 While it was docked there, the POWs could not leave the holds.
 The ship sailed on November 15 and arrived at Mako, Pescadores Islands the same day.
 They remained in the holds with the fleas, lice, and roaches.
 The ship sailed again on November 18 and arrived at Keelung, Formosa the same day.
 The ship sailed again on the 20th and during this part of the trip, the POWs heard and felt the explosions from depth charges.
 They also heard a torpedo hit the haul of the ship, but it did not detonate.
 The trip to Japan ended on November 24, when the ship reached Moji late in the day.
 At 5:00 P.M. the next day they disembarked the ship.
 It is believed that 27 POWs died during the trip to Japan.
 As they disembarked, each POW received a chip of red or black colored wood.
 The color of the wood determined what camp the POW was sent to.
-In addition, once onshore, they were deloused, showered, and issued new uniforms.
+In addition, once onshore, they were deloused, showered, issued new uniforms, and inoculated.

 By ferry, the POWs were taken to Himoneski, Honshu, where they were loaded onto a train and took a long ride along the northern side of the Inland Sea to the Osaka-Kobe area.
 There, the prisoners were divided into two groups according to the color of the wood they had.
 Wickord was sent to Tanagawa Camp arriving there on November 27, 1942.